Principal Medical Herbalist

 Serene has specialised

-in the Immunology of: Transplantation; Virology; and Respiratory Medicine.
+in the Immunology of: Transplantation; Virology; Allergy; Respiratory Medicine, and Immune Function.

 She has published in many scientific journals on various medical and immunological matters, including on